Richard Stockwell

 Various

 Condition C reconstruction, experimentally.
 With Aya Meltzer-Asscher and Dominique Sportiche.
-Upcoming, NELS 52, NELS 51
+WCCFL42, NELS 52, NELS 51

 • Which picture of Harry did he frame? *he = Harry.